gituser514/Diagram/readme.md

 ### Part A: ER modelling (15 points)

- - name and student number of each team member
+ name and student number of each team member:
  - Yelena Dudchenko 2195430
  - Basil Kamhiyah 2195351